Santiago397/course-git/routine.md

 Anybody has thinking about the first things??
 I mean, who was the first person that though about how to do a hammer?
+Dunno, who needs a hammer when you have a fucking black child?